-Generative models are a type of machine learning algorithm that is used to generate new data samples based on a training set.
+Generative models are a type of machine learning models that is used to generate new data samples based on a training set.
 For example, a generative model could be trained on a dataset of pictures of cats, and then used to generate new cat pictures.
 Or, a generative model trained on images of faces could be used to generate new images of faces that look realistic but are not necessarily identical to any of the training images.
-They are similar to discriminative models, but instead of predicting labels, they generate new data points.
-Generative models are often used for data augmentation, as they can help to improve the performance of machine learning models by providing more training data.
-Generative models can also be used for unsupervised learning, as they can learn the underlying distribution of the data.
-They are typically used for tasks such as image synthesis, voice synthesis, and natural language processing.
+The following picture represents how generative modeling works.
+Training data set consists of different images of horses.
+The model is trained to capture complex relationship between different pixels in the horses’ images.
+The sample (“an observation” in the image below) from the training data is used to then create different new images of the horses shown in “Generated samples”.

 There are two main types of generative models: Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs).
 GANs consists of two neural networks, a generator and a discriminator, that compete with each other in order to generate realistic data.
 VAEs consist of an encoder and a decoder, which work together to compress data into latent variables and then generate new data from these latent variables.

 There are several benefits to using generative models.
 The following are some of them:

 - One is that they can help us understand complex data sets.
 For example, if we want to know how a particular species of bird behaves, we can use a generative model to generate data about how that bird behaves.
 This can help us learn more about the species and how it interacts with its environment.

 - Another benefit of generative models is that they can help us create new data.
 For example, if we need to create a set of data for testing purposes, we can use a generative model to generate the data.
 This can save us time and effort, and it can also help us ensure that our tests are accurate.